 #8 Why did Spartacus revolt?

 The Battle of the Silarius River meant the complete destruction of the rebel army and the end of the Third Servile War.
 Spartacus’ body was never found.
 Crassus captured 6.000 survivors, and in order to teach a lesson to all slaves, he crucified the prisoners along 200 km, or 120 mi, of the Appian Way, between Rome and Capua.

 We will probably never know much about Spartacus.
 Was it his real name?
 What was the name of his wife?
-Did he had children?
-Did he survived the last battle?
+Did he have any children?
+Did he survive the last battle?
 Was he a royal?
 Perhaps a commoner?
 How did he view slavery?
 What were his goals?
 What did he fight for?
 For revenge, for ambition, for freedom?